cabintech/FXCoreMP/README.md

 substituted and expanded macro text.
 For a multi-line macro, the entire source line is removed and replaced.
 Inline macros retain the surrounding text on the invocation line.

-Since the MULT_16 macro definition is multi-line, the line containing the macro invocation would be replaced with the following lines:
+By the example above, the MULT_16 macro definition is multi-line, the line containing the macro invocation would be replaced with the following lines:

 ```